30 Ways to Join the Organic Movement

 3. ...and find out why it matters - Built on the principles of health, ecology, care and fairness, no other defined system of farming and food production comes close to delivering so many benefits for wildlife, society and the natural world.
 Read up on the reasons why organic farming is better for people, plants, animals and the planet.

 4. Make one small swap to an organic cuppa - after all that learning, it's time for a hot drink!
 We drink around 100 million cups of tea and 95 million coffees a day in the UK - think of the huge impact we could have together, if all of us made a small switch to organic for our daily brew.
 Fancy a sweet treat?
 Why not enjoy with a bar of organic chocolate?

 7. Opt for organic – Choosing to support organic farmers and producers is one of the most simple forms of direct action you can take.
 Our collective choices all add up - more demand for organic food and drink means more people casting a vote for farms that support wildlife and healthy soils.
 When you choose organic, you're supporting biodiversity and the highest standards of animal welfare.

-8. Turn your garden organic – from peat-free compost to pollinator-friendly plants, learn how you can grow at home and create a nature-friendly buzz at home with our top tips for organic gardening; it's one of the easiest ways you can champion healthy soils and biodiverse wildlife populations from the comfort of your home.
+8. Turn your garden organic – from peat-free compost to pollinator-friendly plants, learn how you can grow at home and create a buzz at home with our top tips for nature-friendly gardening; it's one of the easiest ways you can champion healthy soils and biodiverse wildlife populations from the comfort of your home.